dbpedia/table-extractor/README.md

 ## Get ready

 ### Project
 Idea's project is to analyze resources chosen by user and to create related RDF triples.
 First of all you have to run `pyDomainExplorer`, passing right arguments to it.
-This script will create a settings file (named `domain_settings.py`) that you have to fill: it is commented to help you in this work.
+This script will create a settings file (named `domain_settings.py` in `domain_explorer` folder) that you have to fill: it is commented to help you in this work.
 Then run `pyTableExtractor` that read previous filled file and start to map all resources so that you can obtain RDF triples saved in `Extractions` folder.

 ### Requirements